 Best ways to get overwritten files back

+macOS allows you to "roll-back" with a built-in tool.
 Time Machine is a brilliant macOS feature that’s designed to help you in situations where you’ve accidentally overwritten important files.
-As it’s already built into your Mac, it’s effortless to use.
 There is one caveat: Time Machine should’ve been active before you’d overwritten the file.
 If it was indeed, here’s how to get your file back.

 - Open the folder where the overwritten file was located in the Finder